chealt/chealt/packages/jest-puppeteer-env/README.md

 [![License](https://img.shields.io/npm/l/@chealt/jest-puppeteer-env.svg)](/LICENSE)
 # @chealt/jest-puppeteer-env

-A custom environment for Jest with many performance, accessibility testing and the ability to record and mock requests.
+A custom environment for Jest with many performance, accessibility testing features and the ability to record and mock requests.

 ## Install